rbisdorff/Digraph3/docSphinx/pearls.rst

 It is worthwhile noticing that the bipolar-valued logical implication is not necessarily transitive.
 Suppose for instance that a majority of voters validate proposition :math:`P \Rightarrow Q` and another majority validates the proposition :math:`Q \Rightarrow R`.
 There is no epistemic reason why the separate evidences of both these statements should necessarily induce the evidence of :math:`P \Rightarrow R`.

-This way all tautologies and antologies of a classical propositional calculus like the Boolean algebra remain effectively valid when only working with fully determined +1.0 and -1.0 characteristic values.
+This way all tautologies and antologies of a classical propositional calculus like a Boolean algebra remain effectively valid when only working with fully determined +1.0 and -1.0 characteristic values.

 Superposition of elementary epistemic situations ................................................